2023 Solar Incentives Guide for Jefferson, LA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to a wide range of financial incentives implemented to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-You might qualify for different kinds of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
+Solar incentives are designed to encourage homeowners to switch their home over to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
+You may qualify for various types of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the Louisiana government and others from the federal government.
-Types of solar incentives might include:
+You might qualify for any of the following types of solar incentives:

 - Rebates: Solar rebates might be provided by your county or state, or by your local utility company.
 These rebates work as cash back that is applied after your purchase of solar panels and before tax credits are calculated.